abliveira/linux/Bash Commands.md

 ### Find

-The find command line utility provides an extremely powerful and flexible method for locating files based on their properties, including name.
-It does not search the interior of files for patterns, etc.; that is more the province of **grep** and its variations, which we will discuss later.
+Used for locating files based on their properties, including name.
+It does not search the content

-The general form of a **find** command is:
+The general form of the command is:

 ```bash
 find [location] [criteria] [actions]